-In order to participate in a distance learning course from CCM, students MUST be familiar with their own computer, the internet, and basic software.
+In order to participate in a distance education course from CCM, students MUST be familiar with their own computer, the internet, and basic software.
 The college does not provide software to students for their individual use.
 It is not a good idea to install new system updates during the semester.
-If you are having trouble with your computer, you should first contact your professor and let him/her know about the problem and seek an alternate way to submit work.¬†Computers ¬†equipped with the necessary software for online courses are available in the Library.Â Information on distance learning technical requirements are available in the Student’s Guide to Distance Learning.
-If you still require further assistance after viewing the guides, please call 973-328-5184.
-To complete a browser tune up and determine¬† whether your current browser and operating system are supported and additional Blackboard questions, check the Blackboard website.
+If you are having trouble with your computer, you should first contact your professor and let him/her know about the problem and seek an alternate way to submit work.
+Computers equipped with the necessary software for online courses are available in the Library.Â Information on distance education technical requirements are available in the Student’s Guide to Distance Education.
+If you still require further assistance after viewing the guide, please call 973-328-5332.Â Check the Blackboard website to complete a browser tune up, determine whether your current browser and operating system are supported or for additional Blackboard questions.

-- PC computer running at 1.5GHz CPU or greater with minimum of 1 GB RAM or better with Windows 7 or higher
+- PC computer running at 3.0 GHz CPU or greater with minimum of 4 GB RAM or better with Windows 8 or higher

-- OR an Apple Macintosh 10.5 or higher
+- OR an Apple Macintosh 10.12 or higher

-- Broadband or modem connection for the internet (many courses require broadband)
+- Broadband or modem connection for the internet

 - Updated anti-virus software

 - Select Browser CheckerÂ to determine your system compatibility with Blackboard